thesadru/genshin.py/docs/cli.md

 Options:
   --help  Show this message and exit.

-Groups:
-  genshin     Genshin-related commands.
-  honkai      Honkai-related commands.

 Commands:
-  accounts    Get all of your genshin accounts. banner-ids  Get the banner ids from logs. login       Login with a password. pity        Calculate the amount of pulls until pity. wishes      Show a nicely formatted wish history.
+  accounts    Get all of your genshin accounts. banner-ids  Get the banner ids from logs. genshin     Genshin-related commands. honkai      Honkai-related commands. lineups     Show popular genshin lineups. login       Login with a password. pity        Calculate the amount of pulls until pity. wishes      Show a nicely formatted wish history.